 Why change your implants?

 You may have had your implants for 10-years and understand that the manufacture’s guidance on implant longevity comes into question.
-Silent ruptures may occur and you want to renew your implants to be safe.
+Silent ruptures may occur and you want to renew your implants to be acting in a safer manner.

 You may want to change your implants because you are no longer happy with the size, shape or feel of the implants.